 Through storytelling, we synergize the creative efforts of individuals to provide essential tools for cultural and civic enrichment—empathy, opportunity, and a collaborative network.

 1888 Center programs are recorded and archived as a free educational resource on our website or with your favorite podcast app including Apple and Spotify.
-Each episode is designed to provide a unique platform for industry innovators to share stories about art, literature, music, history, science, or technology.
+Each interdisciplinary episode is designed to provide a unique platform for industry innovators to share stories about art, literature, music, history, science, or technology.
+Produced in partnership with Brew Sessions.

 In the early 1880s, Old Towne Orange was like many other Southern California townes surrounded by agricultural areas.
 A group of civic-minded women decided in 1883 that the downtown land, donated by the city founders, should be further developed.
 A project to beautify the towne’s Plaza was soon underway.